0i41E/SharpHIDX/HIDXfil/README.md

 A chunksize of 8 was set to ensure the best results.
 Changing this value may result in missing data and corrupted files.
 Generally, any TCP Listener can be used to retreive the data sent by the O.MG device.

-Exfiltrating files is not as reliable as pure "text-based" input.
-Depending on size and filetype it may needs multiple tries and different chunk sizes.
+_Exfiltrating files is not as reliable as pure "text-based" input.
+Depending on size and filetype it may need multiple tries and different chunk sizes to successfully retrieve the file._

 Netcat may be your first choice: `nc -lvnp <port>` / `nc -lvnp <port> > example.file`